AdobeDocs/experience-platform.en/help/hygiene/ui/dataset-expiration.md

 >[!NOTE]
 >
 >Dataset Expiration does not currently delete data from the Adobe Experience Platform Edge Network.
-However, as the 14-day service license agreement for Dataset Expiration coincides with the 14-day period where data exists inside the Edge Network before being discarded, there is no possibility that data stays in the edge even after the dataset is set to be expired.
+However, there is no possibility that data stays inside the Edge Network after the dataset is set to expire.
+This is because the 14-day service license agreement for Dataset Expiration coincides with the 14-day period where data exists inside the Edge Network before being discarded.

 ## Schedule a dataset expiration {#schedule-dataset-expiration}